Oil pipeline foes protest Enbridge's Line 3 in Minnesota - WTMJ

 Protesters used a boat on a trailer to block the entrance to an Enbridge pump station south of the main protest site, and about two dozen chained themselves to construction equipment, Minnesota Public Radio News reported.
 A Border Patrol helicopter hovered about 20 feet (6 meters) off the ground, blowing up sand and dirt, to try to get protesters to leave.

-Enbridge told MPR that its workers left the site in an effort to de-escalate the situation.
+Enbridge said that 44 workers left the site in an effort to de-escalate the situation.
+In a written statement, the company said it “hoped all parties would come to accept the outcome of the thorough, science-based review and multiple approvals of the project.”

-Both sides are awaiting a ruling from the Minnesota Court of Appeals on a legal challenge by environmental and tribal groups that want to overturn state regulators’ approval of the project.
-The court is expected to rule by June 21 on whether Enbridge adequately proved a long-term need.
-The independent Public Utilities Commission approved the project, but the state Department of Commerce, two tribes and other opponents argue that the company’s demand projections failed to meet the legal requirements.
-Enbridge and the PUC say the projections complied.
+Spokeswoman Juli Kellner said the company will assess potential damage once it can safely reenter the site.

+Hundreds of protesters showed no signs of leaving early Monday evening.
+An AP reporter saw two people rolling a large wooden spool that holds wire into a pile of trees and twigs.
+Police were directing traffic.

 Enbridge, which updated the projected total cost for Line 3 in February to $7.3 billion (U.S.), has been touting the economic benefits, including about 4,000 jobs as full-scale work resumes.